baoduy/HBD.Mef/ReadMe.md

 # HBD.Mef
 I would like to share the Mef library for Console and Winforms application.
-This library allows creating a Bootstrapper for your allocation and load add-in library at runtime dynamically.
+This library allows creating a Bootstrapper for your allocation and loading the extensions modules at runtime dynamically.

-## What is Mef
+## What's Mef?
-Mef is short name of Managed Extensibility Framework had been introduced in the .NET Framework 4.0.
+**Mef** is short name of **Managed Extensibility Framework** had been introduced in the .NET Framework 4.0.
 If you are working on Prism for WPF you will see the advance of the Mef that allow building allow applications to isolate and manage extensions.
 MEF's focus is on discoverability, extensibility, and portability.

-## Why Mef
+## Why's Mef?
 The Mef is a library for creating lightweight, extensible applications.
-**It allows application developers to discover and use extensions with no configuration required.**
+**It allows application developers to discover and use extensions modules with no configuration required.**
-It also lets extension developers easily encapsulate code and avoid fragile hard dependencies.
+It also lets extensions modules developers easily encapsulate code and avoid fragile hard dependencies.
 MEF not only allows extensions to be reused within applications but across applications as well.
 [(Click here to read more about Mef).](https://msdn.microsoft.com/en-us/library/dd460648(v=vs.110).aspx)

 ## What's supporting by HBD.Mef